soudev/knowledge.mine/stuff/so.mac_os_x.md

 * [Configurando o Terminal no Mac OS X | Simples Ideias](http://simplesideias.com.br/configurando-o-terminal-no-mac-os-x)

+--

 * [Homebrew](http://brew.sh/) - is a package manager for OS X | [github](https://github.com/Homebrew/homebrew)

   * [Cakebrew - The Mac App for Homebrew](https://www.cakebrew.com/) | [github](https://github.com/brunophilipe/Cakebrew)

+--

+* Move windows

+  * [Moom](http://manytricks.com/moom/) - Do you spend a lot of time moving and zooming windows, so you can better see and work with all the content on your Mac?
+Instead of doing that work yourself, let Moom handle the task for you. - U$ 10

+  * [BetterTouchTool](http://www.boastr.de/) - BetterTouchTool is a great, feature packed FREE app that allows you to configure many gestures for your Magic Mouse, Macbook Trackpad and Magic Trackpad.
+It also allows you to configure actions for keyboard shortcuts, normal mice and the Apple Remote.

+  * [Spectacle](http://spectacleapp.com/) - Move and resize windows with ease.
+Free and OpenSource.

+    * [[GitHub] eczarny / spectacle](https://github.com/eczarny/spectacle) - Spectacle allows you to easily organize your windows without using a mouse.

 ## Mavericks